 Children aged 10-16 years old can participate but should be accompanied by an adult.

 You can call 01202 262000 to register your interest.
 Payment is accepted by debit or credit card.

 Top of the page

-New healthy cycle rides will be taking place from the Civic Centre.
-1 hour healthy cycle rides in Poole.
+New 1 hour healthy cycle rides will be taking place in Poole.
 The led rides will start from the Civic Centre but much of the rides will be in Poole Park, Baiter and Whitecliff parks.

 Aimed at people who want to improve their fitness and confidence cycling.
 The routes have been chosen to be easy for most people to cycle in 1 hour and are mostly on flat, quiet roads and traffic free routes.
-They will be led by experienced ride leaders.
-There will be an opportunity for participants to socialise with the other group members in one of the cafes in Poole Park at the end of the ride.
-Bikes can be booked to loan for the ride.
-The next bike rides in Poole will be on:
+They are led by experienced ride leaders.
+There is an opportunity for participants to socialise with the other group members in one of the cafes in Poole Park at the end of the ride.
+Bikes can be booked to borrow for the ride.